YukiyamaShizuka/SPONSOR/Dreaming_X86_Hardware_Sponsorship_Request.md

 ## 4️⃣ NVIDIA AI Compute Nodes

-- **Model:** 2× NVIDIA DGX B200 (or preferably GB200 NVL72 or GB300 NVL72 for extreme-scale experiments)
+- **Model:** 2× NVIDIA DGX B200 (preferably upgraded to GB200 NVL72 or GB300 NVL72 for extreme-scale experimental workloads)
 - **System Memory (each):** 4TB DDR5 ECC RAM
 - **Integration:** The Dreaming architecture assigns a one-to-one pairing: each AI Server Platform is directly linked to its own dedicated DGX B200 unit, enabling isolated high-density tensor compute execution for semantic translation, model training, and extreme-scale validation — all while maintaining strict separation of control and execution layers.